Afghan refugees: Human rights abuses

-Human rights abuses against admitted Afghan refugees and asylum seekers have been documented widely.
-This include mistreatment, persecution or torture in Pakistan, Iran, Turkey, Greece, Romania, Serbia, Hungary, Germany, the United States and in several other NATO-members states.
+Human rights abuses against admitted Afghan refugees and asylum seekers have been widely documented.
+They include mistreatment, persecution or torture in Pakistan, Iran, Turkey, Greece, Romania, Serbia, Hungary, Germany, the United States and several other NATO-members states.
 Afghans living in Iran, for example, were deliberately restricted from attending public schools.
 As the price of citizenship for their family members, Afghan children as young as 14 were recruited to fight in Iraq and Syria for a six-month tour.

 Afghan refugees were regularly denied visas to travel between countries to visit their family members, faced long delays (usually a few years) in processing of their visa applications to visit family members for purposes such as weddings, gravely ill family member, burial ceremonies, and university graduation ceremonies; potentially violating rights including free movement, right to family life and the right to an effective remedy.
 Racism, low wage jobs including below minimum wage jobs, lower than inflation rate salary increases, were commonly practiced in Europe and elsewhere.
 Unsanitary conditions have been reported at US air bases, and one Afghan refugee's online post of his food portion at Fort Bliss in 2021 drew some hateful responses.
 Many Afghan refugees were not permitted to visit their family members for a decade or two.
 Studies have shown abnormally high mental health issues and suicide rates among Afghan refugees and their children.